Babies start to understand some words long before they start to talk themselves.

-Why focus on communicating with your baby?
-Because early speech and language skills are associated with success in developing reading, writing and interpersonal skills, both later in childhood and later in life.
+Early speech and language skills are associated with success in developing reading, writing and personal skills, both later in childhood and later in life.

 Long before they can speak clearly, babies understand the general meaning of what you're saying.
 They also absorb your emotional tone.
 Encourage your baby's early attempts to communicate with you with loving attention.